-Using a qualitative design this project will gain insights into women’s help seeking behaviour and coping mechanisms.
-The project will also examine how workforce, resources, and contextual factors impact on service provision in rural and remote regions.
+Using a qualitative design this project gained insights into women’s help seeking behaviour and coping mechanisms.
+The project also examined how workforce, resources, and contextual factors impact on service provision in rural and remote regions.
 The findings of this project will enhance service provision for local communities but also serve as a platform to develop knowledge more broadly about what support, information and services are most effective in helping women living in isolation.

 Principal chief investigator:

 Dr Sarah Wendt, School of Social and Policy Studies, Flinders University, and affiliation with the School of Psychology, Social Work and Social Policy, University of South Australia.

 Professor Donna Chung, School of Occupational Therapy and Social Work, Curtin University.

 Dr Antonia Hendrick, Lecturer, School of Occupational Therapy and Social Work, Curtin University.